barneyb/johann/README.md

 The allocator only uses anonymously `mmap`ed pages, which are acquired on-demand.
 Currently, they are never `unmmap`ed.
 Each `malloc` call will return a suitable memory chunk.
 Chunks passed back to `free` are marked for recycling.
 Recycling is always preferred to requesting more space from the OS.
 Recycled chunks are neither coalesced nor re-chunked more finely. `malloc` only looks for "big enough", not "reasonably sized," so an allocation request may recycle a wildly oversize chunk, "wasting" the overage.
 This also means overflow errors are less predictable than one might hope.

 When a program exits (without panicking), the count of `malloc` and `free` calls over the life of the execution is compared, as are the total bytes allocated and freed.
 If they don't match, a warning is printed to both STDOUT and STDERR with the details.
-Here's one which leaked pretty dramatically, almost 20% of its allocations:
+Here's one which leaked pretty dramatically, almost 50% of its allocations:

-    ; MEM: 279 allocs (0x2db0 bytes)
+    ; MEM: 2990 allocs (0x1dd10 bytes)
-    ;      227 frees  (0x2290 bytes)
+    ;      1561 frees  (0xf050 bytes)
+    ;      1876 chunks (0x12dc0 bytes)
+    ;      6 mmaps  (6 pages)

 Certain double-free errors cause a `98` panic, but only a minority of them.
 Both checks will eventually go away, once the language itself takes at least partial ownership of dynamic memory, instead of letting humans do it.